-We did some Computational Fluid Dynamics (CFD) studies to help see and illustrate the flow of water around a typical surfboard fin, and FinSciences’ fins with finlets.
+We did some surfboard fin water flow studies, using Computational Fluid Dynamics (CFD).
+These surfboard fin CFD studies help show the flow of water around a typical surfboard fin, and around FinSciences’ fins that has finlets.

 Water flowing into a typical fin creates a swirl or vortex around the fin tip.
 This vortex is evidence that water flows from the high- to the low-pressure side of the fin, making the fin less efficient—less powerful—than it could be.